French judges to start Carlos Ghosn questioning in Beirut Monday

 The statement said the team was calling for Ghosn “to be afforded the status of ‘indicted’, as only this would allow him to challenge the legal flaws surrounding the case”.

-Ghosn, who has repeatedly denied wrongdoing in all cases against him, was chairman of both Nissan (7201.T) and Mitsubishi (8058.T) and chief executive of Renault (RENA.PA) when he was arrested in Japan in 2018 on charges of under-reporting his salary and using company funds for personal purposes.
+Ghosn, who has repeatedly denied wrongdoing in all cases against him, was chairman of both Nissan and Mitsubishi and chief executive of Renault when he was arrested in Japan in 2018 on charges of under-reporting his salary and using company funds for personal purposes.

 Our Standards: The Thomson Reuters Trust Principles.